-The Company evaluates assets and liabilities in line with the valuation principles outlined by the Bermuda Monetary Authority's "Guidance Note for Commercial Insurers and Insurance Groups Statutory Reporting Regime" for the reporting period.
+The Company evaluates assets and liabilities in line with the valuation principles outlined by the BMA's Insurance (Prudential Standards) Class C, Class D and Class E Solvency Requirement) Amendment Rules 2024 ("the Rules") for the reporting period.

 1.5.
 Capital Management